Kristina01111000/Drws_site/README.md

 - Get a book on amazon with pictures and see what it like, do they give options, if so get epub look at the options they offer
-- Look at the button under the video on promo page, is has weird spacing
 - See if i can edit the shortcode[pmpro_confirmation] to get rid of the multiple thank yous
-- Delete any of the users/members that don’t belong
-- Check links on promo page
 - Update on promo page video
 - Ccholistic1!
 For constant contact hwalsdorf@earth
 - Get the constant contact stuf fset up